Cleft and Craniofacial Team

 Dr. Thomas consults to help treat patients with craniofacial conditions.

 Dr. Shipley is available by consultation to help ensure your child’s vision is developing properly.

 Dr. Evans is available by consultation to interpret diagnostic imaging tests for patients with cleft and craniofacial conditions.

 More Information and Referrals

 Enrollment is available to all patients in North and South Carolina.
 Referrals are accepted for patients of any age and can be made by patients, family or any member of a patient’s care team.
-Dr. Jaskolka, Dr. Curtis, and nurse coordinator Emily Robinson, RN, are available to talk with families and answer any questions about the team and the services.
+Dr. Jaskolka, Dr. Hatoum, and nurse coordinator Emily Robinson, RN, are available to talk with families and answer any questions about the team and the services.

 Prenatal consultation is available at the request of an obstetrician or maternal fetal medicine specialist.
 For more information, please contact the team by phone at (910) 667-6406 or email: